fac-members/fac-slides/src/slides/term-4/gateway.md

 ---

-Once we've submitted all documentation at Gateway, we wait 10 days for approval
+Once we've submitted all documentation at Gateway, we wait 10 working days for approval

 ---